manik-kyau/online-group-study-client/README.md

 The following feature are alailable in StudyBuddy Project:

-- [Home Page](http://localhost:5174/) : Frist this site will have Home Page.
+- [Home Page](https://online-group-study-7e47f.web.app/) : Frist this site will have Home Page.
 There will be banner section,Features section,FAQ section.
-- [Assignments Page](http://localhost:5174/assignments) : Heare will be all assignments.
+- [Assignments Page](https://online-group-study-7e47f.web.app/assignments) : Heare will be all assignments.
 A user can update and submit all assignments.But a user can't delete other assinment except his own.
-- [Create Assignment  Page](http://localhost:5174/createAssignment) : A user can create aassignment through this page.
+- [Create Assignment  Page](https://online-group-study-7e47f.web.app/createAssignment) : A user can create aassignment through this page.
-- [Pending Assignment Page](http://localhost:5174/pendingAssignment) : All assignment submitted by user will remain here in pending form until the examiner marks them.
+- [Pending Assignment Page](https://online-group-study-7e47f.web.app/pendingAssignment) : All assignment submitted by user will remain here in pending form until the examiner marks them.
-- [My Art&Craft Page](http://localhost:5174/mySubmited) : A user can see all this submitted assignments on this page.
+- [My Assignment Page](https://online-group-study-7e47f.web.app/mySubmited) : A user can see all this submitted assignments on this page.

 ### Category name is "OnlineGroup-Study"